JakeNead/shopping-cart/README.md

 # Shopping Cart

 ## Overview
-I dipped my toes into a few new tools for this project.
+I picked up a few new tools for this project.
 I used React Router to handle routing, Testing Library for unit tests, and CSS Modules to compartmentalize components.
 I initially used PropTypes for type checking but decided to refactor the entire project to Typescript.
 I had my eye on Typescript for a while and found it easy to define basic types, but form events were more of a challenge.
-It was a worthwhile detour and I'll be using more typescript in the future.
+It was a worthwhile detour and I'll certainly use more typescript in the future.

 ## Built With
 Vite, React, React Router, Typescript, CSS Modules, and Testing Library.